Brexit - latest update

 - Medication - If you are on medication, ensure you have enough supplies just in case your return trip is delayed or cancelled, and carry them with you in your hand-luggage.

-- Passport - When travelling to the EU after 29 March 2019, the UK government recommends you have six months left on your passport, on the date of arrival in an EU country.
+- Passport - When travelling to the EU post Brexit, the UK government recommends you have six months left on your passport, on the date of arrival in an EU country.

 - Before leaving home - check with your airline, tour operator or travel agent that your planned journey has not been affected by any Brexit related issues.

 - Travel Arrangements – ensure you benefit from the most comprehensive consumer protection by booking packaged holidays via an ABTA member or an agent that has ATOL protection.